themanyone/whisper_dictation/README.md

 Try saying:
 - Computer, open terminal.
 - Computer, go to [thenerdshow.com](https://thenerdshow.com/). (or any website).
-- Computer, search the web for places to eat.
-(Browser need not be open).
 - Computer, open a web browser. (opens the default homepage).
 - Page up.
 - Page down.